FedACH Risk® Returns Reporting Service Setup

 - Ensure that your organization has submitted Board Resolution and Official Authorization List (OAL) using the standard form required by the Federal Reserve Banks

-- If you are not yet signed up for FedACH Information Services, which is how you will access the Returns Reporting Service, contact your account executive.
+- If you are not yet signed up for FedACH Information Services, which is how you will access the Returns Reporting Service, contact your relationship manager.

 Current FedLine customers: